JacobPaxton/engine-performance/readme.md

 The dataset includes various cars with different stock horsepower.
 Cars have varying performance at stock and that needs to be controlled-for in our model.
 ## 4. For unknown reasons, cars with engine computer tuning do not have higher horsepower than cars without it.

+# Future Work
+1. Use algorithmic clustering techniques to group keywords against changes in horsepower

 # Recreate My Work
 1. Read this README
 2. Download wrangle.py, model.py, and final_notebook.ipynb